TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/Quantum Condensed Matter/00 - Scalar and Vector Potential.md

 $$\nabla \cdot \vec{F} = \frac{\rho}{\epsilon_0}$$
 $$\nabla \times \vec{F} = -\frac{\partial \vec{B}}{\partial t}$$
 Where $\rho$ is the charge density, which is the amount of electric charge per unit volume, so the electric field is proportional to the charge density and it diverges from positive charges and converges towards negative charges. $\epsilon_0$ is the permittivity of free space, which is a constant that describes how electric fields interact with the vacuum. $\vec{B}$ is the magnetic field, which can vary with time depending on the motion of charges.
 The curl of the electric field is proportional to the negative rate of change of the magnetic field, indicating that a changing magnetic field induces a circulating electric field.
 We force the electric field to be conservative, meaning that the work done by the electric field on a charged particle moving between two points is independent of the path taken.
-Explained in simpler terms, if you move a charged particle in a closed loop in an electric field, the net work done by the electric field on the particle is zero, because the electric field is conservative.
+Explained in simpler terms, if you move a charged particle in a closed loop potential, at some point you will end up at the starting point, so no matter the up and down will cancel out.
 This implies that the curl of the electric field must be zero:
 $$\nabla \times \vec{F} = 0$$
+Since you return at the starting point, other wise you will "derail".
 We can prove that, by using Stokes' theorem:
 $$\oint_C \vec{F} d\vec{l} = \int_{\epsilon} (\nabla \times \vec{F}) ds = 0$$
 We said that the field is irrotational, meaning that the curl of the field is zero.